2. MATERIAL ACCOUNTING POLICIES:

 When goods or services are exchanged or swapped for goods or services which are of a similar nature and value, the exchange is not regarded as a transaction which generates revenue.

 When goods are sold or services are rendered in exchange for dissimilar goods or services, the exchange is regarded as a transaction which generates revenue.
 The revenue is measured at the fair value of the goods or services received, adjusted by the amount of any cash or cash equivalents transferred.
-When the fair value of the goods or services received cannot be measured reliably, the revenue is measured at the fair value of the goods or services given up, adjusted by the amount of any cash or cash equivalents transferred.
+When the fair value of the goods or services received cannot be measured reliably, the revenue is measured at the fair value of the goods or services given up, adjusted by the amount of any cash or cash equivalents transferred

 Others:

-2.4 Taxes on Income:
+.5 Taxes on Income

-Current tax:
+Current Tax:

-Deferred tax:
+Deferred Tax:

 Deferred tax assets and liabilities are recognized for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.
 Deferred tax assets and liabilities are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.

 Deferred tax assets and liabilities are measured using tax rates and tax laws that have been enacted or substantively enacted by the balance sheet date and are expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of changes in tax rates on deferred income tax assets and liabilities is recognized as income or expense in the period that includes the enactment or the substantive enactment date.
-The company recognises deferred tax asset arising from unused tax losses or tax credits only to the extent that the company has sufficient taxable temporary differences or there is convincing other evidence that sufficient taxable profit will be available against which the unused tax losses or unused tax credits can be utilised by the company Other deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences and tax losses can be utilized.
+The company recognizes deferred tax asset for the carryforward of unabsorbed depreciation only to the extent that it is probable that future taxable profit will be available against which the unused tax losses can be utilised.Other deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences and tax losses can be utilized.

-2.5 Property, Plant and Equipment:
+2.6 Property, Plant and Equipment

-Property, plant and equipment represent a significant proportion of the asset base of the Company.
+Property, plant and equipment represent a significant proportion of the asset base of the company.

 The cost of an item of property, plant and equipment is recognized as an asset, if and only if: